JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 <em style="width: 100%;">Example of an "outlined panel" in Part I.</em>

 <h4>Bonus: Yet Another Accident</h4>
-The SubFrag button shader effect (<a href="#subfrag" class="scrolly">seen here</a>) was originally planned to be a straight forward overlaying of multiple domain warped noise (i.e. offsetting noise uv with another noise value), something I've done many times before.
+The SubFrag button shader effect (<a href="#subfrag" class="scrolly">seen here</a>) was originally planned to be a straight forward effect — overlapped domain warped noises (i.e. offsetting noise uv with another noise value), something I've done many times before.
 At a attempt to make it a little different, I randomly added vertex position (in clip space) to the noise offset in ```line 5```.
-This created a fitting "pixelated wave" effect that ended up as the final shader (I'm not sure why this works theoretically).
+This created an aesthetic "pixelated wave" effect that ended up as the final shader (I'm not sure why this works theoretically).

 {% highlight hlsl linenos %}
 fixed4 frag(v2f i) : SV_Target {